rtirrell/databasr/README.md

 * Table introspection and, optionally, 'live' updates to tables.

 ## Status
-This is an early release, and as noted only really supports MySQL presently.
+This is an early release, and the package only supports MySQL at the moment.
-The backend is partially decoupled, and with some (reasonable) amount of effort could be fully decoupled to support other RDMBS.
+The database-specific portions are reasonably decoupled from the rest, so it shouldn't be too much work to add support for other DBMSs.

 ## Details
-New releases of R (post 2.12) include a new class sytem, dubbed 'R5', that much more closely approximates the semantics of your favorite OO languages. databasr builds on these as much as possible, and as such, we are aiming at what is very probably a moving target.
+New releases of R (post 2.12) include a new class sytem, dubbed 'R5', that much more closely approximates the semantics of an OO language. databasr builds on these as much as possible, and as such, we are aiming at what is very probably a moving target.

-### Overview
+### Design Overview
-* Statements are represened (aptly enough) by objects inheriting from `Statement`. `Statement` itself inherits from `SQLObject`, which represents any value that may be present in a query.
+* All objects representing a value that may be present in a query inherit from `SQLObject`, which provides basic n-ary tree functionality (.parent and .children).
-* `SQLObject`, then, is little more than a generic n-ary tree structure.
-* All `SQLObject` objects have children (`.children`), which in turn contain other children, and so on.
-Leaves may also contain R literals (`integer`, `numeric`, `TRUE`/`FALSE`/`NA`, `character`, etc.).
-Note here that we use `NA`, which seems to corresponding better to a RDBMS' `NULL`.
-* Compilation of a statement occurs when calling the `SQL` method a statement.
-All `SQLObject`s have a `prepare` method, which is called down the tree to inspect other objects in the tree and set behavior and values appropriately (e.g., we may infer `FROM` tables from those mentioned in other clauses).
-Some statements (e.g. `SelectStatement`s) will want to restore state after compilation, to support reuse of the statement with further or different clauses attached, and the `restore` method (which is not called down the tree) is responsible for this.
-* Tables are represented by `Table` objects. `Table` overloads the `$` operator, and checks in a `.fields` list for any attribute, returning the `Field` object given by that name preferentially.
-  No checks are yet performed that a field's name does not trample on another from the class.
-* Fields are represented by `Field` objects, which also have an attribute of class `Type` representing the underlying storage mode.
-* Results of `SELECT` statements are represented by `Result` objects, which perform some limited (and perhaps troublesome) pseudo-intelligent fetch and update/insert operations (in-progress to some degree).
+* Statements correspond to `Statement`, clauses to `Clause`, and elements of a clause to `Element`.
+* `Session` provides session-handling, connect and disconnecting, and so on.
+* `Result` represents the results of a query (whether fetched or not) and provides limited access-based fetching.
+* `IntrospectedTable` represents a table, `IntrospectedField` a field.
+Each of these have subclasses appropriate for inclusion in a query.

 ### A day in the life of a query
+* Generation: `statement <- session$query(...)$join(...)$where(...)`, and so on.
+* Execution: either by `statement$execute()`, `statement$all()` or `statement$one()`
+  The latter two of these just call `execute()` and fetch immediately.
+  Execution creates a new `Result` object, which calls `SQL()` on the statement it is passed.
+  * In `SQL()`, `prepare()` is first called down the tree from the parent statement.
+  * Then (and this is not implemented currently), `dbPrepare()` is called down the tree with database-specific compilation information attached to an object that rides down.
+  * A instance of the `Compiler` class is created, which is passed the `Statement` object and an instance of the `Formatter` class.
+    The compiler the tree and generates database-specific SQL from the constructs represented by the statement and its children.
+* If called with `mutable = TRUE`, the statement is checked to see whether the result could possibly be mutated (updated or inserted).
+  As rows of the result are accessed, we fetch segments of the result set.
+  Note then that we are assuming sequential access, for now.
+  Finally, if the statement was execute with `mutable = TRUE` and it appears to be, modification of the result adds an `UpdateStatement` to a list of pending mutations associated with the result that can be flushed manually by calling `flush()`.
+  In the future we'll figure out some kind of flush-by-interval or flush-by-count system.

 ## TODO
 * Unified approach to aliasing?
-* Self-JOINs.
-Let's think about this one...
-  When a JOIN a table that exists in another JOIN clause, alias that table and set the table of all fields in the expression that table exists in to the aliased table.
-* Tests for GROUP BY and HAVING, as well as session management.
+* Tests for GROUP BY and HAVING.
-* Use plyr in some cases.
+* Management of multiple sessions?
+Seems too much.
+* Adoping the SQLDF approach?
+Loading tables from data frames -- and then query over data frames as well as introspected tables.